FrankM1/docs/content/concepts/config.md

 #### `rotation`

-Tell Ghost to rotate your log files.
-By default Ghost keeps 10 log files and rotates every day.
+Tell Qazana to rotate your log files.
+By default Qazana keeps 10 log files and rotates every day.
 Rotation is enabled by default in production and disabled in development.

 #### `transports`

-Define where Ghost should log to.
-By default Ghost writes to stdout and into file for production, and to stdout only for development.
+Define where Qazana should log to.
+By default Qazana writes to stdout and into file for production, and to stdout only for development.

 #### `path`